walter090/noir2color/README.md

 # noir2color

 ## Introduction
-This repo contain the project to train and test a conditional generative adversarial network model to colorize black and white images.
+This is a Python 2.7 implementation of [noir2color](https://github.com/walter090/noir2color) This repo contain the project to train and test a conditional generative adversarial network model to colorize black and white images.
 The implementation is based on Ian Goodfellow's [GAN paper](https://arxiv.org/abs/1406.2661).

 ## Requirements